rkritzar39/calebsportfolio/README.md

 - Responsive Onyx navigation
 - An established Admin Portal

 The recommended strategy is to keep BusArmyDude.org stable as a personal website while building a separate multi-user link-in-bio foundation.
 The first public product should focus on usernames, links, social profiles, themes, responsive pages, privacy, QR codes, and analytics.
 Advanced education, resume, project, and evidence modules can follow.
-Employers, opportunities, applications, and messaging should come much later.
+A built-in social network may follow only after moderation is proven.
+Employers, opportunities, internal applications, and messaging should come later still.

 The shortest realistic future product is a modular profile builder.
 A trustworthy job and opportunity platform would be a multi-year project requiring stronger backend infrastructure, privacy controls, account security, moderation, role enforcement, verification, abuse prevention, and careful testing.